-The Community, Corporate and Continuing Education program has been revitalized and is exploring education programs for businesses and the general community that bring in additional resources for the District, bring community members on the campuses, and promote awareness of and appreciation for the colleges.
+The Community, Corporate and Continuing Education program has been revitalized and is exploring education programs for businesses and the general community that brings in additional resources for the District, brings community members onto the campuses, and promote awareness of and appreciation for the Colleges.
 We anticipate significant growth in community education as well as a brand new program of corporate education.

 CTE is a program of study that involves a multiyear sequence of courses that integrates core academic knowledge with technical and occupational knowledge to provide students with a pathway to postsecondary education and careers.
-SMCCD's CTE "Transitions," is a coordinated program between the

-San Mateo County High Schools/ San Mateo County Office of Education Regional Occupational Program (SMCOE ROP)/Job Train and the San Mateo County Community College District (SMCCCD) to allow high school students to take "articulated" (comparable) classes in high school/ SMCOE ROP/Job Training and receive both high school and college units.
+SMCCCD's CTE "Transitions," is a coordinated program between the San Mateo County High Schools/San Mateo County Office of Education Regional Occupational Program (SMCOE ROP)/Job Train and the San Mateo County Community College District (SMCCCD) to allow high school students to take "articulated" (comparable) classes in high school/SMCOE ROP/Job Training and receive both high school and college units.
 The focus of the articulated classes is to blend technical skills with traditional academics for improved future-ready career opportunities.
-The San Mateo County Community College District currently has more than 70 articulation agreements in over 10 career majors with most of the high schools in San Mateo County, the SMCOE ROP, Job Train and Goodwill.
+The San Mateo County Community College District currently has more than 70 articulation agreements in more than 10 career majors with most of the high schools in San Mateo County, the SMCOE ROP, Job Train and Goodwill.

 California is on track to face a shortage of 2.3 million college graduates needed to meet the state's workforce demands in 2025.
-Through the District's entrepreneurial actions and CTE Transitions, we believe will draw upon new and existing partnerships throughout the County as well as the state and nation.
-The goal is not only to address future workforce demands, but to develop a more comprehensive CTE Transitions program that will give high school students greater exposure to SMCCCD professors, programs and services.
-This work is in progress as The Board of Trustees has met with the Sequoia Union High School District Board of Trustees to explore a joint effort in creating an Early College High School.
+Through the District's entrepreneurial actions and CTE Transitions, we believe we will draw upon new and existing partnerships throughout the County as well as the state and nation.
+The goal is not only to address future workforce demands, but also to develop a more comprehensive CTE Transitions program that will give high school students greater exposure to SMCCCD professors, programs and services.
+This work is in progress as the Board of Trustees has met with the Sequoia Union High School District Board of Trustees to explore a joint effort in creating an Early College High School.
 The Chancellor is meeting with the SUHS Superintendent on an ongoing basis to develop the plans for this program.
-It is a very exciting venture that will meet many of the goals of Trustees to explore a joint effort in creating with the SUHS Superintendent on an ongoing basis to explore a joint effort in creating an Early College High School.
-The Chancellor is meeting with the Sequoia Union High School District Board of Trustees to explore a forthis program.
-It is a very exciting venture that will meet many of the goals of this Strategic Plan.
-The Board of Trustees has met with the Sequoia Union High School District Board of Trustees to explore a joint effort in creating an Early College High School.
-The Chancellor is meeting with the SUHS Superintendent on an ongoing basis to develop the plans for this program.
-It is a very exciting venture that will meet many of the goals of the SUHS Superintendent on an ongoing basis to develop the plans for this program.
 It is a very exciting venture that will meet many of the goals of this Strategic Plan.